-The full Board of Directors met twelve times during 2020, three of which were prior to the Merger and nine of which were after the Merger.
-During 2020, each member of our Board of Directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of our Board of Directors (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of our Board of Directors on which such person served (during the periods that such person served).
+The full Board of Directors met seven times during 2021.
+During 2021, each member of our Board of Directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of our Board of Directors (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of our Board of Directors on which such person served (during the periods that such person served).